How you argue — especially how you end an argument — can determine your relationship’s long-term success or failure.

 Stay focused on the issue, rather than deteriorating to the point of attacking your partner personally.
 Don’t let the fight degenerate into name-calling.
 Again instead share what you feel and how you feel about something than accusing or blaming.

-Accusing or blaming puts someone on defence immediately.
+Accusing or blaming puts someone on defense immediately.
 A person who has to defend themselves immediately thinks with their ‘’reptilian brain’’ which controls the fight or flight reaction.

 No rational thinking is possible while a person reacts with their reptilian brain – which controls instinct and reflex.
 You need a calm person to disagree with if you want them to understand – thinking with their modern brain with the highest level of control and foresight.